Nonparametric causal mediation analysis for stochastic interventional (in)direct effects

 \begin{lemma}[Multiple robustness for modified treatment policies] Let the modified treatment policy satisfy \ref{ass:inv}, and let $\eta_1$ be such that one of the following conditions hold:

-Then $\P D_{\eta_1,\delta}^1=\theta_{1,\delta}$ and $\P D_{\eta_1,\delta}^2=\theta_{2,\delta}$, with $D_{\eta,\delta}^1$ and $D_{\eta,\delta}^2$ as defined in Theorem~\ref{theo:eif} and Lemma~\ref{lemma:mtp}. \end{lemma} The above lemma implies that it is possible to construct consistent estimators for for the (in)direct effects under consistent estimation of subsets of the nuisance parameters in $\eta$, in the configurations described in the lemma.
+Then $\P D_{\eta_1,\delta}^1=\theta_{1,\delta}$ and $\P D_{\eta_1,\delta}^2=\theta_{2,\delta}$, with $D_{\eta,\delta}^1$ and $D_{\eta,\delta}^2$ as defined in Theorem~\ref{theo:eif} and Lemma~\ref{lemma:mtp}. \end{lemma} The above lemma implies that it is possible to construct consistent estimators for the (in)direct effects under consistent estimation of subsets of the nuisance parameters in $\eta$, in the configurations described in the lemma.
 Lemma~\ref{lemma:dr1} follows directly from Lemma~\ref{supp:lemma:so1}, found in the \href{sm}{Supplementary Materials}.
-Some readers may find it surprising that estimation of $\theta_{j,\delta}$ may be robust to inconsistent estimation of $\g$, even when the parameter definitions are explicitly dependent on $\g$.
-We offer some intuition into this result by noting that assumption~\ref{ass:inv} allows use of the change of variable formula to obtain Estimation of this parameter without relying on $\g$ may be carried out by consistently estimating $\m(z,l,a,w)$, $\p(l\mid a, w)$, and $\p(z\mid w)$ and using the empirical distribution as an estimator of the outer expectation.
-This behavior has been previously observed for related stochastic intervention effects under assumption~\ref{ass:inv}~\citep{diaz2012population, haneuse2013estimation, diaz2020causal}.
+It may be surprising that estimation of $\theta_{j,\delta}$ can be robust to inconsistent estimation of $\g$, even when the parameter definitions are explicitly dependent on $\g$.
+We offer some intuition for this result by noting that Assumption~\ref{ass:inv} allows use of the change of variable formula to obtain $\theta_{2,\delta} = \E\left\{\int \m(z, l, d(A,W),W)\p(l\mid d(A,W), W)\p(z \mid W)\dd\nu(z,l)\right\}$.
+Estimation of this parameter without relying on $\g$ may be carried out by consistently estimating $\m(z,l,a,w)$, $\p(l\mid a, w)$, and $\p(z\mid w)$ and using the empirical distribution as an estimator of the outer expectation.
+This behavior has been previously observed for related modified treatment policy effects~\ref{ass:inv}~\citep{diaz2012population, haneuse2013estimation, diaz2020causal}.